<>

 Although Pilot's Weight Reset Shakes are low in calories, they are formulated to meet over 40% of your daily vitamin needs and are high in protein and fibre.
 Plus, education and easy recipes are provided by Pilot's dietitians to help you build long-term healthy habits.

-#6 Drink more water
+6. Drink more water

-Alongside a well-balanced and healthy diet, staying hydrated can help with weight loss in a few different ways.
 First of all, your brain sometimes mistakes thirst for hunger, so drinking enough water may help decrease the number of times you think you're hungry throughout the day [10].

-Drinking chilled water can also help to stimulate your metabolism.
 This is because your body has to use more energy to heat up the liquid to match your body temperature during digestion.
 The more energy your body uses, the faster your metabolism becomes.

 The third reason why staying hydrated can help you lose weight is the fact that water doesn't add to your calorie intake.
-If you drink water instead of sugary drinks such as juice, soft drink, sweetened tea or coffee, you'll ultimately consume fewer calories.
+If you drink water instead of sugary drinks such as juice, soft drinks, sweetened tea or coffee, you'll ultimately consume fewer calories.

-#7 Avoid distractions when eating
+7. Avoid distractions when eating

-There are many things that can compete for your attention when it comes to mealtime.
 People eat while watching TV, scrolling through their phones or working at their computers all the time.
-But, these distractions can impact your brain's recognition of fullness cues [11].
+However, these distractions can impact your brain's recognition of fullness cues [11].

 When you eat in a mindless manner, it's easy to end up eating your meal quickly, feeling like you haven't enjoyed your meal and consuming more than your required food intake [12].

-Try to practice mindful eating by keeping away from your screens at mealtime and solely focusing on the flavours and textures of your food.
 This also involves reflecting on how you're feeling before deciding to eat.
 Your brain can mistake tiredness and anxiety for hunger, so be mindful of what you actually need.

-#8 Eat slowly
+8. Eat slowly

-Eating slowly is an extension of mindful eating.
 In contrast to scoffing down a meal quickly, when you take the time to chew your food slowly, you end up having a better appreciation for your food and the eating experience as a whole.

 Research shows that enjoying the pleasure of food in this way typically keeps calorie intake to a healthy limit [12].

 Another way you can pace yourself while eating is by taking a break halfway through your meal.
-Check-in with yourself to see how satisfied you are so far.
+Check in with yourself to see how satisfied you are so far.

 It may be helpful to think of a fullness scale with one being starving and 10 being totally stuffed.
 It's recommended to aim for a 6 or 7 satisfaction rating by the end of the meal.

-#9 Focus on your sleep quality
+9. Focus on your sleep quality

 Aside from focusing on developing healthier eating habits, there are other lifestyle factors that contribute to weight loss efforts.
-Weight management is one of the many health benefits of getting a good night's sleep.

 Poor sleep quality or lack of sleep increases the body's hunger hormones and stimulates the brain to consume more food [13][14].